Germanos Adam: Doctrine

 The doctrine of Germanos Adam was deeply influenced by the theological works of the 18th century Gallicans and Jansenists (like Febronius), which he read during his studies in Rome, and mainly by his 1792-8 travel in Italy where he became friend of the Jansenist Scipione de' Ricci.

 Consequently, in his 1799 book Réponse de Mgr Germanos Adam, évêque d'Alep et de ses environs à l'ouvrage intitulé: Voix des Pères missionaires consultés par S. S. le patriarche Mar-Ignace-Michel, patriarche syrien d'Antioche (1), le tout bienheureux, et par Mgr Ignace, le très respectable évêque de Beyrouth, Adam supported the doctrine of Conciliarism, and stated that the papal authority was more honorary than actual.
-Further he affirmed that an explicit epiclesis was essential in the Eucharistic consecration, a statement that implied the non-validity of the Latin Rite Mass.
+Further he affirmed that an explicit epiclesis was essential in the Eucharistic consecration, a statement that implied the invalidity of the Mass as celebrated in the Latin liturgical rites of the Latin Church.

 His works were attacked by the Maronite Patriarch Joseph Tyan who in March 1801 wrote an encyclical to his faithfuls against Adam's ideas, but the Melkite Patriarch Agapius II Matar in June 1801 defended the doctrine of Adam as correct.
 Moreover, Germanos Adam wrote a catechism that was used for popular instruction.
-Adam's doctrine was confirmed by the 1806 Melkite synod of Qarqafe, which acts were signed also by Patriarch Joseph Tyen and by Aloisio Gandolfi, the Apostolic Legate.
+Adam's doctrine was confirmed by the 1806 Melkite Synod of Qarqafe, which acts were signed also by Patriarch Joseph Tyen and by Aloisio Gandolfi, the Apostolic Legate.

 The next years were marked by the reaction to his ideas.
 Adam himself made amends for the sacramental part of his work and before he died he humbly submitted all his works to Rome for examination.
 In 1812 a formal condemnation of the Jansenist and Gallican doctrine, issued by Propaganda Fide, was signed by all the Eastern Catholic Churches.
 On 3 June 1816 Pope Pius VII condemned Adam's works and his catechism.
 The actions of the 1806 Melkite Synod of Qarqafe were finally condemned by the Apostolic Letter Melchitarum Catholicorum Synodus (Of the synod of Melkite Catholics) issued by Pope Gregory XVI on 3 June 1835.